tranquilit/TISbackup/doc/source/installing_tisbackup.rst

 * apply the network configuration by rebooting the machine with a :code:`reboot`;

-* if it has not already been done, create the DNS entry for the WAPT Server in the Organization's Active Directory;
+* if it has not already been done, create the DNS entry for the Server in the Organization's Active Directory;

 * after reboot, configure the system language in English in order to have